A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Zitterbewegung Stochastic Mechanics

-Since each \emph{zbw} particle is essentially a harmonic oscillator, each particle has its own well-defined phase at each point along its space-time trajectory (when $\mathbf{b}_{i}(q,t)\approx\sum_{i}^{N}\mathbf{b}_{i}(\mathbf{q}_{i},t)$).
-Consistency with this hypothesis also means that when $\mathbf{b}_{i}(q,t)\neq\sum_{i}^{N}\mathbf{b}_{i}(\mathbf{q}_{i},t)$, the joint phase must be a well-defined function of the space-time trajectories of\emph{ all} particles (since we posit that all particles remain harmonic oscillators despite having their oscillations physically coupled through the common ether medium they interact with).
-Thus, even before imposing time-symmetric constraints on the diffusion process, we can see that for a closed loop \emph{L} along which each particle can be physically or virtually displaced, it follows that the forward and backward joint phase changes, (134) and (135), each equal $2\pi n$.
-And this holds for a closed loop in which both time and position change, as well as a closed loop with time held constant.
+(Notice that $\delta\mathbf{q}_{i+}(t)$ and $\delta\mathbf{q}_{i-}(t)$ are not equal in general since $\delta\mathbf{q}_{i+}(t)-\delta\mathbf{q}_{i-}(t)=(\mathbf{b}_{i}-\mathbf{b}_{i*})\delta t\neq0$ in general.)
+Now since each \emph{zbw} particle is essentially a harmonic oscillator, each particle has its own, effectively independent, well-defined forward steady-state phase at each point along its forward space-time trajectory, when $\mathbf{b}_{i}(q,t)\approx\sum_{i}^{N}\mathbf{b}_{i}(\mathbf{q}_{i},t)$.
+Consistency with this hypothesis also means that when $\mathbf{b}_{i}(q,t)\neq\sum_{i}^{N}\mathbf{b}_{i}(\mathbf{q}_{i},t)$, the forward steady-state joint phase must be a well-defined function of the space-time trajectories of\emph{ all} \emph{the particles} (since we posit that all particles remain harmonic oscillators despite having their oscillations physically coupled through the common ether medium they interact with).
+Furthermore, since, at this stage, the forward and backward steady-state joint \emph{zbw} phase changes, (135) and (138), are independent of one another, each must equal $2\pi n$ when integrated along a closed loop $L$ in which both time and position change.
+Otherwise, we will contradict our hypothesis that the system of \emph{zbw} particles has a well-defined steady-state joint phase in each time direction.

 In the lab frame, the forward and backward stochastic differential equations for the translational motion are again given by (127) and (128), and the corresponding forward and backward Fokker-Planck equations take the form